k0src/Typsidian/README.md

 ### As Standalone Template

-1. Copy `template.typ` to your project directory.
+1. Clone the repository to your project directory or to the `{data-dir}`.
 2. Create a new Typst file and import the template with desired options:

 ```typst